Barcelona Metro: Tickets and pricing

 All of the metro stations are within fare zone 1.

 Stations

 At the end of 2018, there are 187 operational stations in the Barcelona Metro, served by the 12 lines in current use.
 The average distance between 2 stations is 807.50 metres.

 An overwhelming majority of stations in the network lack related buildings or structures aboveground, mostly consisting of an access with stairs, escalators or elevators.
 The official TMB metro indicator, a red rhombus with a M inside, remains unused by FGC lines, which use their company logo and a different rhombus-shaped logo (actually rather similar to the one used inside the Madrid Metro) inside stations.
-Below ground their decoration is remarkably sober, with the exception of all the new stations.
+Below ground their decoration is remarkably sober, with the exception of the new stations.

 Disused stations

 A number of stations in the network have been closed, were never inaugurated, or have been moved to a nearby location.
 See the main article for more details.